-Since February I am the PhD student at Institute of Science and Technology (IST) in Austria.
+Since February I am the (is an article needed?
+If yes which?)
+PhD student at Institute of Science and Technology (IST) in Austria.
 It is very international institution with very high and ambitious goals and it makes me happy to be a part of it.
 Senior scientists here are very good which helps me in a development of the scientific skills and knowledge by learning from them.
-It is also very well equipped which gives mine, as well as the other scientific groups, all the necessary equipment for doing a top class research.
+It is also very well equipped which provides me, as well as the other scientific groups, all the necessary equipment for doing a (is an article needed?
+If yes which?) top class research.

+What is missing is why are you doing a PhD?
+What do you want to do after your PhD?
+And why is it important for you getting this fellowship?

+So in my view the structure should be

+What fascinates me about the field?
+Why does my profile fit well with this field?
+Why do I think IST Austria is a good place to do my PhD?

+What do I want to do after my Phd?

+Why will this fellowship help me in realizing b?